You are currently viewing Paro Taktsang (Tiger’s Nest), the Sacred Place of Guru Rinpoche’s Enlightened Mind

 Also Read: Guru Rinpoche in Bhutan: His Visits to Bhutan and Sacred Sites

-The Construction of Taktsang Monastery
+The Construction of Paro Taktsang Monastery

 The Druk Desi ordered the construction of a grand monastery at Taktsang to fulfill the Zhabdrung’s wishes.
 Before construction commenced, Desi Tenzin Rabgye ascended to the mouth of the Taktsang Pelphug.
 He blessed the cave and performed a ceremony with a crowd of onlookers watching from below.
 Various miracles manifested, including a triple rainbow, a rain of flowers, and “countless other auspicious signs, never before seen or heard of, occurred at that time”.